 According to the complaint, a critical component of eClinicalWorks’ products and services relating to EHR are its guarantees to client healthcare providers that its products meet certain federal standards–for example, using a government-approved code set for electronically-transmitted prescriptions and ensuring that patient records can be transferred easily and accurately.
 Customers claim that the company’s software failed to meet these and other requirements for years.

 “A significant number of eClinicalWorks customers are dissatisfied and believe the software is not compliant with government regulations and does not function as promised,” stated Lieff Cabraser attorney Mark P. Chalos, who is among the attorneys representing the plaintiffs in this case.

-As Healthcare IT News notes, “Chalos explains that the suit is asking the court to require that eClinicalWorks to both fix its software and put its hospital and practice customers back in the position they were in before encountering the problems with eClinicalWorks technology.”
+As Healthcare IT News notes, “Chalos added that the suit is asking the court to require that eClinicalWorks both fix its software and put its hospital and practice customers back in the position they were in before encountering the problems with eClinicalWorks technology.”